 Location.
-33° 33.043′ N, 82° 34.305′ W. Marker is near Thomson, Georgia, in McDuffie County.
-Marker is on Wrightsboro/Stagecoach Road 4 miles west of U.S. 78, on the left when traveling west.
+33° 25.933′ N, 82° 27.7′ W. Marker is near Thomson, Georgia, in McDuffie County.
+Marker is on George McDuffie Road half a mile south of Augusta Road (U.S. 278), on the left when traveling south.
 Touch for map.
-Marker is at the site of the old town of Wrightsboro, four miles west of US 78/Ga 10/Ga 17, on Stagecoach Road which becomes Wrightsboro Road.
 Marker is in this post office area: Thomson GA 30824, United States of America.
+Touch for directions.

-Categories. • Colonial Era • Horticulture & Forestry • Notable Persons •
+Categories. • Communications • Government & Politics •

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 2, 2008, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,571 times since then.
-Photos: 1. submitted on August 2, 2008, by David Seibert of Sandy Springs, Georgia.
-2. submitted on May 23, 2011, by David Seibert of Sandy Springs, Georgia.
-3. submitted on August 2, 2008, by David Seibert of Sandy Springs, Georgia. • Kevin W. was the editor who published this page.
+This page was last revised on November 16, 2019.
+This page originally submitted on February 12, 2009, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,031 times since then.
+Photos: 1. submitted on February 12, 2009, by David Seibert of Sandy Springs, Georgia.
+2, 3. submitted on September 13, 2015, by Brian Scott of Anderson, South Carolina.
+4. submitted on August 30, 2015, by Brian Scott of Anderson, South Carolina. • Kevin W. was the editor who published this page.